 Richmond continues process to establish underlying zoning for Land Use Contracts

-The City of Richmond is continuing its process to establish the underlying zoning for the 46 remaining Land Use Contracts (LUCs) within Richmond, city-wide.
+The City of Richmond is continuing its process to establish the underlying zoning for six of the 45 remaining Land Use Contracts (LUCs) within Richmond, city-wide.

-Staff will be bringing forward underlying zoning bylaws for other remaining LUCs separately on the basis of their geographic area.
+Staff will bring forward underlying zoning bylaws for other remaining LUCs separately on the basis of their geographic area.

 To learn more about Land Use Contracts or see if your property is covered by a Land Use Contract, go to www.richmond.ca/plandev/planning2/projects/LUC.
 More information is available by emailing email@example.com or calling 604-204-8626.